SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 test cases.md

 Pass/Fail Criteria: displaying an error message after clicking sign-in button is a pass criteria, failure to display an error message is a fail criteria.

+Test Case Id- TBL006

+Description: sign-up form implementation

+Test Steps: after going to sign-up page to verify the form has a textbox to collect a user name ,the user name is required .The form a textbox to collect a password and the password is required and a button to submit the sign-up details.

+Pre-requistes: to be running the api on the system and to be on the sign-up page

+Author

+Test Method: manual

+Pass/Fail Criteria: the presence of all the above mentioned requirements is a pass criteria, and absence of any one is a fail criteria.